 - Criteria to be considered "in good standing" at UMass Dartmouth include (some programs may have additional requirements):

-- Minimum GPA of 2.5 (for semester or academic year) or 2.0 (for summer) at time of application
+- Minimum GPA of 2.5 (for semester or academic year) or 2.0 (for summer or winter) at time of application

 - Student account paid in full

 - Satisfactory student conduct history.
 Student conduct history is provided to the International Programs Office by the Office of Student Conduct and Dispute Resolution.